 A couple’s monetary assets and property are not necessarily but frequently divided 50-50 during the course of a divorce.
 After indentifying separate property, the assets and property gained during the course of marriage are subject to equitable distribution, which means they are to be divided fairly in the judgment of the family court.

 Divorce and custody matters are complex litigation and rarely accomplished using Do It Yourself (DIY) programs.
 Very few family law matters are “simple.”
 Minor children, paternity, spousal support, separate property, real estate, business interests, and retirement accounts automatically mean your family law matter is not “simple.”
-Having an attorney, and especially having a Sterling Law attorney, helps you navigate this complicated process.
+Having an attorney, and especially having a Sterling Law Office attorney, helps you navigate this complicated process.
 We do however acknowledge that full legal services are not an option for some people, and we can help direct you to appropriate resources.
 We do contract for certain services on a limited scope basis.

-Sterling Law attorneys help clients see the short-term and long-term benefits and drawbacks of asset protection and property division during a divorce.
+Our attorneys help clients see the short-term and long-term benefits and drawbacks of asset protection and property division during a divorce.
 Homes, real estate, and personal possessions are not the only things subject to division.
 Some other types of monetary assets and accounts that may be divided upon divorce:

 Social Security disability benefits